 3.17.
-AUTHORIZED REPAIR FACILITIES
+CONTRACTED MAINTENANCE

 1. Contracted maintenance will be performed by DGCA Approved Maintenance Organization which is authorized by the Company after having demonstrated that they are properly equipped, qualified and have an organization adequate to perform the maintenance intended.
 Unless specifically specified in this manual, preventive maintenance and alterations will be performed per the manufacturer's engine, component, and maintenance or overhaul specifications and in accordance with Company Maintenance Manual.
 2. When maintenance - other than substantial maintenance - must be performed at a facility that has not been previously authorized, and the facility is properly equipped, qualified and has an organization adequate to do that maintenance, the Technical Manager may issue a one-time authorization to utilize the facility.
-Subsequently, the facility must then be appropriately/ satisfactorily audited that have previously been carried out audits (form SCA/MTC/042), and listed on the Company list of authorized repair facilities inserted in form : SCA/MTC/045, before continued utilization of that facility may be authorized and granted certification signifies that the maintenance facilities have been inspected and approved ( form SCA/MTC/043 ).
+The facility must then be appropriately/ satisfactorily assessed (form SCA/MTC/042), and listed on the Company list of authorized repair facilities inserted in form : SCA/MTC/045, before continued utilization of that facility may be authorized and granted certification signifies that the maintenance facilities have been assessed/inspected and approved ( form SCA/MTC/043 ).
 3. Company may not use any AMO which is not listed in the Company Maintenance Manual to perform substantial maintenance.
 4. Substantial Maintenance.
 Within the intent of the CASR and Company Maintenance Manual substantial maintenance is defined as follows: - a.
 Accomplishment of scheduled heavy maintenance inspections, e.g., "1600 hours" checks or 5 Years or equivalent, which may include accomplishment of Airworthiness Directives, Airworthiness Limitations Item, and Corrosion Prevention and Control Program tasks applicable to aircraft primary structure. - b.
 Accomplishment of off-aircraft maintenance or alteration of engines that involves: the separation of modules or propellers; Full Authority Digital Engine Controls; major engine repairs and; repairs to life-limited parts, such as compressors, turbine disks, engine cases, but excluding, for example blades, vanes, and burner cans.
 5. Qualification to perform substantial maintenance.
 Before a contractor, who performs substantial maintenance for an air carrier may be authorized and listed on Company Maintenance Manual; compliance with CASR part 135 subpart L must be ascertained.
 The following items provide the standard performance: - a.
-Chief Inspector will conduct audit to the contractor.
-The audit must demonstrate the contractor's capability, as well as the organizational structure, competent trained personnel, and adequate facilities and equipment to do the work arranged for and in accordance with Company Maintenance Manual.
-In addition to the audit checklist, Company will present the initial audit results in summary analysis form.
-The summary analysis should show how the air structure, personnel competency and training, and facilities and equipment are adequate to do the arranged for work in accordance with the air carrier's program. - b.
-External audits of AMO will be conducted under the direction of Chief Inspector a current file of their inspections and pertinent vendor information will be kept on file in Inspection Unit Office.
-The audits may be performed by on-site inspections and/ or questionnaire and will be audited annually (Every 1 Year), and AMO that approval will be given a certificate of PT.
-Smart Cakrawala Aviation (Form : SCA/MTC/043 AMO Vendor/Supplier Approval ), which explains that the PT.
-Smart Cakrawala Aviation could establish cooperation with the maintenance of the AMO.
-(MRO / Supplier Evaluation Questioner Form: SCA/MTC/042 ).
+Chief Inspector will conduct assessment to the contractor.
+The assessment must demonstrate the contractor's capability, as well as the organizational structure, competent trained personnel, and adequate facilities and equipment to do the work arranged for and in accordance with Company Maintenance Manual. - b.
+External audits of AMO will be conducted under the direction of Safety and Quality Manager.
+6. Contracted AMO shall comply with PT.
+Smart Cakrawala Aviation procedures and CASR Part 145.2 to all maintenance works on PT.
+Smart Cakrawala Aviation aircraft, engine, component, accessories, emergency equipment and appliances, landing gear and all related system.
+7. Each maintenance works performs by AMO related to major repair and major alteration shall be recorded on log book, and also has a Certificate Return To Services meets the requirements of CASR Part 43.9 and CASR Part 43 Appendix B for permanent maintenance records file.